adrian207/Public/README.md

 # Public
-Public shares of scripts created in free time and employer
+Public shares of scripts created in free time and for needs in career.

+I will attempt to do complete Get-Help Syntax for all scripts posted.
+I try to ensure credit given for any code taken from others and request same be followed for my code.

 Currently scripts are broken into target types: